Title: The Henry George School of Social Science Collection, 1932-present

 In his more 22 years as director, Robert Clancy played an instrumental role in the expansion of the School’s global presence in part by establishing a network of correspondence courses and sending delegates around the world to help establish new extensions.
 He also helped increase the presence of the School in New York City, with weekly dinners, film viewings, and other activities.

 In 1949, nearly 2,400 students enrolled in the basic course on Progress and Poverty and 1,021 enrolled in the School’s advanced courses.
 Two additional satellite campuses opened in Albany and in San Francisco.
 The same year, Dr. Henry George III, George’s grandson, donated the Bible his grandfather carried on his overseas voyages as well as the pen with which he wrote The Science of the Political Economy.
 Additionally, the Metropolitan Museum of Art donated a life-size portrait of Henry George painted by George de Forest Brush and the School acquired an author’s edition of Progress and Poverty of which only 500 copies were printed.
-The aforementioned items are displayed at the Henry George Birthplace in Philadelphia.
+The aforementioned items are displayed at the Henry George School of Social Science in New York.

 The HGSSS continued to experience steady growth throughout the early years of the 1950s.
 By 1952, the School boasted 65,000 graduates, 12 satellite campuses in the U.S. and Canada, and six locations outside of North America.
 That same year, the Board of Trustees named Dr. Eduard C. Lindeman, a lecturer at the New School of Social Research and pioneer in adult education, honorary president of the HGSSS.
 In 1954, the School held its first high school essay competition, open to all high school graduates who took at least three courses in economics at the Henry George School.
 That same year, Agnes de Mille, Henry George’s granddaughter, was elected to the HGSSS Board of Trustees.